Last updated on January 11, 2023

 When it comes to full-art lands I imagine you’re probably a fan, and you’re in fine company.
 These artistic beauties are rightfully loved by MTG players all over the world.
 Jumping on the bandwagon, I’m going to be taking an artful trip along paper and MTG Arena lane to show you what’s available in both these worlds.

-So, buckle up and get ready for a deep dive into MTG(A)’s full-art lands.
+So, buckle up, get ready to swap your wallpaper and let's take a deep dive into MTG(A)’s full-art lands.

 Full-Art Lands in MTG Arena